Faseeh-Naqvi/souper-treasure-adventure/README.md

 # Choose-your-own-adventure-game
-This is a game that I made for a school progect it has 3 endings  with one of them being a secret one. it is written in python
+This is a small text based adventure game I made.
+It is written in Python.
+It has 2 main endings with 1 secret ending that will require some attention to detail.